a-sit-plus/signum/README.md

 This library was built for [Kotlin Multiplatform](https://kotlinlang.org/docs/multiplatform.html).
 Currently, it targets the JVM, Android and iOS.
-Tt.  consists of four modules, each of which is published on maven central:
+It consists of four modules, each of which is published on maven central:

 |                                                                                                                                      Name                                                                                                                                      | Info                                                                                                                                                                                                                                                               |